Module Two Sessions and Assignments

 [If you want to do more optional reading on his idea: 1) See his chapter on “Prayer Is Thinking” is available on JSTOR.
 If you have a subscription through your seminary or library you might read the article.
 It was an article in The Furrow, Vol. 21, No. 11 (Nov., 1970), 2) Prayer as Thinking” chapter 3 in Paths in Spirituality.
 3) In Principles of Christian Theology Maquarrie discusses different kinds of thinking in Chapter 4 Revelation.]

-4. Read these PDFs on the Threefold Rule of Prayer.
+4. Read The Threefold Rule of Prayer.
+Also the PDF on “functions” that is within the article.
 Our assumption is that our reflection is likely to be more fruitful and grounded when it exists within the Threefold Rule.
-The Threefold Rule Of Prayer (also called the Prayer Book Pattern) ..
-More detailed posting on the Threefold Rule ..
-Responsible Thinking ..
-Chart

-1) Complete the Reflection Exercise.
-This will be used in the first half of session 4.
+1) Complete the Reflection Exercise..
 Download the group process for that session.

 Time |